Things to do in Siena

 On the other hand, a hotel is a great choice if you’re looking to escape daily household tasks like cooking and cleaning.
 There are numerous hotels in Siena, and we stayed a few nights at the beautiful Hotel Italia, which is a 3 stars hotel in Siena that offers an extravagant breakfast buffet featuring handmade pastries, vegan and gluten-free options, and even an automated pancake machine.
 They also have an outdoor pool available for use during the summer, and free Italian coffee all day every day.

 As we mentioned on our previous Siena post, Adventurous spirits who enjoy the outdoors can try camping at the beautiful Camping Colleverde, an affordable, easily accessible campground located just 3 km from the city center.
-You’ll find a pool here too, as well as free wifi in all the public areas (which works pretty well!).
+You’ll find a pool here too, as well as free wifi in all the public areas which works pretty well.
+However, you may wish to look into getting something like one of the best vpn firefox options out there to give yourself a little extra layer of security, as public wifi doesn’t have the same security as a private network.
 We went camping here for a few nights and this was a great option for us, as we wanted to enjoy nature and the amazing views of the area, while still being in easy reach of city comforts.
+Alternatively, you may decide that you want to find a secluded location to enjoy your stay, and that’s absolutely fine too.
+If you want to find luxury villas, then you may want to take a look at sopranovillas to get started.

 Things to do